 Update^5 (April 4,2011): Well #elxn41 is on and this is still the second the most popular page ever at Pop The Stack having been viewed over a thousand times (Only my smash hit voteTO map mashup beats it).
 Last time I checked this page came up third when you searched Google for “Canadians Don’t Vote”.
 Will more people vote than last time?
 I am confident the answer is yes…I’m also always confident about that because this election is soooo important.
-They’re all important…especially this one But I’m always wrong, I’m always more disappointed and depressed after the election that even more people didn’t vote this time than last time.
+They’re all important…especially this one 🙂 But I’m always wrong, I’m always more disappointed and depressed after the election that even more people didn’t vote this time than last time.
 Statistically I have to admit that I’ll probably be disappointed once again this year.
-Hopefully I’m wrong, here’s a new video of Rick Mercer hoping the same thing:
+Hopefully I’m wrong about being wrong and will instead be riht this time.
+Here’s a new video of Rick Mercer hoping the same thing:

 How are we going to get more people to vote?
 What does democracy mean if less than 50% of the population is choosing the government?
 This and other questions are discussed in this largely pointless article in the Globe and Mail today.
 The real question is, how are Canadians ever going to fix what is wrong in our country if the media won’t do its job and assist in creating a national discussion on the real issue?